KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S2 CP/README.md

 In this tutorial you will (I.) personalize for a child with Cerebral Palsy(CP).
 Next, (II.) you will model the effect of surgery and (III.) run a simulation and evaluate your results.
 The workflow you will apply in this tutorial has been published in [Van Den Bosch et al. (2025)](https://jneuroengrehab.biomedcentral.com/articles/10.1186/s12984-025-01767-w)

+## Step 0: run a reference simulation with the 2D model
+If you have not already done so, you need to run a reference simulation of healthy walking with the 2D model.
+Please follow the steps explained [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025?tab=readme-ov-file#running-a-reference-2d-simulation-with-predsim).

 # I. Personalizing the musculoskeletal model
 ### **Background:**
 In this part you will personalize a model for a child with CP based on a clinical exam.
 The clinical exam is part of children's usual clinical care and is a comprehensive assesment of musculoskeletal functioning.